 Prerequisites: MCOM115 and MCOM120.
 The role of film in American political and social agenda setting.
 The course will focus on landmark domestic films with a media focus allowing for a more comprehensive analysis using media theory.
 Three hours of lecture.
 Also listed as FILM385.

 MCOM405: Persuasion in Mass Communication

-Prerequisite: MCOM298 with a grade of C or better.
 Application of persuasion theories in the analysis of mass communication messages.
 Three hours of lecture.
 Also listed as COMM405.

 MCOM411: Practical Applications in Public Relations